cwithac/thedisneyvault/README.md

 + Duplicate data able to be added in both films and characters.
 + No review or content validation of images for quality (site age rating).
 + No character type username/password restriction.
++ Film and character information not sorted (alphabetically, by date...).

 ---